plausible/docs/docs/metrics-definitions.md

 The percentage of visitors with a single page view.
 A visitor "bounces" away and leaves your site after only viewing a single page.

+If you have issues with high bounce rates on your site, you can try to set up some [custom events](custom-event-goals.md).
+All custom events are considered interactive so any clicks on those events will count towards the bounce rate.

 ## Browser

 Shows the browsers used by your visitors.
 We only show the brand of the browser and when you click on the brand you can see the version number too.
 Metrics are shown as a percentage of all visitors and the total number of unique visitors.